-Obviously, we do not have the grades the Cowboys handed out for each player, but we do have access to a data source that does a similar exercise for all NFL teams.
+That's why a look at special teams via game-tape based stats can be highly enlightening.
+Obviously, we do not have the grades the Cowboys handed out for special teamers, but we do have access to a data source that does a similar exercise for all NFL teams.
 In their own words: "Profootballfocus.com analyze and grade every player on every play in every game to provide you with the most in-depth statistics you can find anywhere outside the team's film room".
 After the jump we 'peek' into the Cowboys' film room using profootballfocus.com's data.

-Note on the data: The ranking data is limited to players that played at least 25% of their team's snaps, and I've removed the penalties from the overall ratings as I felt they were weighted far too heavily in the overall score.
+Note on the data: I've removed the penalties from the overall ratings as I felt they were weighted far too heavily in the overall score.

 What you'll see for each player below is his rank relative to all other NFL players at that position, a "better than" number which tells you that the player ranks better than xx% of the players at his position in the league and his PFF ratings (overall score and a breakdown by specific areas).